Azure/azure-functions-kafka-extension-sample-confluent/README.md

 ```

 Replace the following values:
 * **BootstrapServer**: should contain the value of Bootstrap server found in Confluent Cloud settings page.
-Will be something like "xyz-xyzxzy.westeurope.azure.confluent.cloud:9092".<br>
+Will be something like "pkc-xyzxy.westeurope.azure.confluent.cloud:9092".<br>
 * Set any string for your ConsumerGroup
-* **APIKey**: is you API access key, obtained from the Confluent Cloud web site.<br>
+* **APIKey**: This is your API access key, obtained from the Confluent Cloud web portal.<br>
-* **APISecret**: is you API secret, obtained from the Confluent Cloud web site.<br>
+* **APISecret**: This is your API secret, obtained from the Confluent Cloud web portal.<br>

 * Note about the CA certificate:
 As described in [Confluent documentation](https://github.com/confluentinc/examples/tree/5.4.0-post/clients/cloud/csharp#produce-records), the .NET library does not have the capability to access root CA certificates.<br>
-Missing this step will cause your function to raise the error "sasl_ssl://xyz-xyzxzy.westeurope.azure.confluent.cloud:9092/bootstrap: Failed to verify broker certificate: unable to get local issuer certificate"<br>
+Missing this step will cause your function to raise the error "sasl_ssl://pkc-xyzxy.westeurope.azure.confluent.cloud:9092/bootstrap: Failed to verify broker certificate: unable to get local issuer certificate"<br>
 To overcome this, you need to:
     - Download CA certificate (i.e. from https://curl.haxx.se/ca/cacert.pem).
     - Rename the certificate file to anything other than cacert.pem to avoid any conflict with existing EventHubs Kafka certificate that is part of the extension.